In Our Own Words

 “Embracing the culture and community where we volunteer adds perspective to an already gratifying experience.
 I found that the people we met were generally in high spirits, despite the daily struggles they faced; this reaffirmed that our time and efforts were well spent.”

 - Hugh Daniels, volunteer

 “I will spend the rest of my life looking for equally rewarding opportunities to provide technical input to support the people who need it the most!”

 “The electricity that powers the hospital is often the only light source for the entire town… it’s important to the entire community.
 The children often study in the streets at night by the light provided by the hospital.”

 "We spent all day listening to the mayors, the ministers of health, the local health providers in three clinics, and a school tell us that the solar power and water purification systems allowed them to provide much better medical services to their people than ever before.”

 - Walt Vernon, volunteer and founder

 It Takes a Village

-Since 2014, the Sextant Foundation has been working to bring resilient, sustainable healthcare infrastructure to those in need around the world.
+Since 2014, Sextant has been working to bring resilient, sustainable healthcare infrastructure to those in need around the world.
 Generous donors, corporate partners, and determined volunteers allow us to work with community members to deliver critical solutions that protect the health of both stakeholders and the planet for the long-term.
 We at Sextant believe that, together, we can harness ecologically sustainable, human-centered design to benefit those in need for generations to come.

 HOW WE GOT STARTED